DFE-Digital/get-help-with-tech/docs/support/add_iss_provision.md

 ### Invitation to order

 Once the ISS has been properly configured and the supplier has added their references we can send the emails inviting the users to order.

+#### Invite to order checklist

+* ISS is created?
+* Allocations have been added?
+* LocalAuthority has delivery address?
+* Supplier has added references?
+* When all above are TRUE it is OK to send invites